ZePrA | Spot Color Iteration (ZePrA 9 and higher)

 • 5 Patches: Uses the following patches for each spot color: 100%, 70%, 40%, 20%, 10%.

-Exclude Colors from dynamic wedges: Spot colors are used in documents for various reasons besides printing purposes, e.g. to illustrate the DIE cut lines, or varnish, braille or other non printing elements.
+Exclude Colors from dynamic wedges: Spot colors are used in documents for various reasons besides printing purposes, e.g. to illustrate the DIE cut lines, or varnish, braille or other nonprinting elements.
 Obviously, those colors are not to be used in the dynamic media wedge.
 To avoid using them in media wedges, create a library (or more if needed) containing all spot colors to be excluded and select it (or them) from the list under Exclude Colors from dynamic wedges.
 This list contains all spot color libraries managed by ZePrA.
 Enable the checkboxes of only those libraries which contain the colors to be excluded.

 The selected libraries containing the colors to be excluded are also applied to spot colors of external media wedges.
-Typically, if the Document Color Space is Multicolor, ZePrA assignes the channels of the Document Color Space to the channels of the media wedge.
+Typically, if the Document Color Space is Multicolor, ZePrA assigns the channels of the Document Color Space to the channels of the media wedge.
 This is intended in most cases, e.g. if a 7C media wedge with generic channel names is used for a 7C Document Color Space in such a way that the channels are associated.
 However, this is not intended in case a spot color White is to be used as 5th channel and the 5th channel in the Multicolor profile of the Document Color Space is called Orange (for example).
 To retain the white spot colors an exclusion library which contains White as non-printing color can be selected.

 Video Tutorial